konkret-wallet/konkret-wallet/docs/confirmations.md

 ## Overview

-Given the security focused nature of self-custody, confirmations and approvals form a pivotal aspect of the MetaMask extension.
+Given the security focused nature of self-custody, confirmations and approvals form a pivotal aspect of the extension.

 Confirmations can be triggered by dApps and the UI itself, and are used to approve a variety of operations such as: